This degree is studied over four years, where you will complete three 30 credit units in each year.

 There are a variety of assessment methods, including coursework, examination, portfolio and practical exercises such as mooting.
 Formative assessment is also used and this means that students get feedback on their work before the final assessment.

-This distance learning degree provides a practice route into the legal profession, which will be particularly valuable for those who wish to continue towards professional qualification and train as a solicitor or barrister.
+This distance learning degree provides a route into the legal profession, which will be particularly valuable for those who wish to continue towards professional qualification and train as a solicitor or barrister.

 This degree also opens up a wide variety of career possibilities both within and outside the legal services sector.